-Because of the high density in core of neutron star, which is one of densest objects in universe, a quark matter is expected in its interior \cite {Ivanenko,Itoh,Fritzsch,Collins}.
-This system with such high density is interest and favorite case for physicist and astrophysicist \cite {NSQM1,NSQM2,NSQM3,NSQM5,NSQM7,NSQM8,NSQM9,NSQM10,NSQM11,NSQM13,NSQM14,NSQM15,NSQM16,NSQM17,NSQM18,NSQM20,NSQM22,NSQM23,NSQM24} .
-There are a lot of uncertainty in calculations and compositions of neutron star.
-Thus people use different models and various equation of states to compare their results with the observational data of neutron stars.
-In this work we want to obtain the structure properties of a neutron star with a quark core which is named hybrid star.
-For this purpose, we assume a hybrid star that composed of three parts: a layer of hadrons in surface, a hadron-quark mixed matter in middle and a quark matter in center of star.
-To determine properties of stars, we need a hydrostatic equilibrium equation (HEE) which satisfies static gravitational equilibrium.
-The TOV equation was the first HEE equation that is used for calculate structure of stars.
-It was derived in Einstein gravity by Tolman, Volkoff and Oppenhimer \cite {Tolman1934, Tolman1939, Oppenheimer}.
-Many authors have been studied compact stars by using TOV equation \cite {TOV1,TOV2,TOV3,TOV4,TOV5,TOV7,TOV8,TOV9}, as we done in previous works \cite {EoSI,EoSII,EoSIII,EoSIV}.
+Because of the high density in the core of neutron stars, which is one of the densest objects in the universe, a quark matter is expected in their interior \cite{Ivanenko,Itoh,Fritzsch,Collins}.
+This system with such high density is the interest and favorite case for physicists and astrophysicists \cite {NSQM1,NSQM2,NSQM3,NSQM5,NSQM7,NSQM8,NSQM9,NSQM10,NSQM11,NSQM13,NSQM14,NSQM15,NSQM16,NSQM17,NSQM18,NSQM20,NSQM22,NSQM23,NSQM24} .
+There are a lot of uncertainties in the calculations and compositions of the neutron star.
+Thus people use different models and various equations of state to compare their results with the observational data of neutron stars.
+In this work, we intend to obtain the structure properties of a neutron star with a quark core which is named hybrid star.
+For this purpose, we assume a hybrid star composed of three parts: a layer of hadrons in the surface, a hadron-quark mixed matter in the middle, and a pure quark matter in the center of the star.

-It is worthwhile to mention that, for studying of the compact objects such as neutron stars in modified gravities, it is necessary that we extract modified TOV equation.
-For example, the modified TOV equation in dilaton gravity \cite{Dilaton}, vector-tensor-Horndeski theory of gravity \cite {Momeni}, gravity's rainbow \cite{RainbowI,RainbowII}, $F(R)$ and $F(G)$ gravities \cite{F(R)I,F(R)II,F(R)III}, massive gravity \cite {MassiveI,MassiveII}, and $F(R,T)$ gravity \cite{Rahaman}, have been evaluated (see \cite {NS1,NS2,NS4,NS5,NS6,NS7,NS8,NS10,NS11,NS12,NS13,NS14,NS15,NS16} for more details).
-Therefore, for studying the structure of neutron stars with a quark core in Einstein-$\Lambda $ gravity, we have to modify TOV equation.
+To determine the properties of stars, we need a hydrostatic equilibrium equation (HEE) that satisfies static gravitational equilibrium.
+The TOV equation was the first HEE equation used to calculate the structure of stars.
+It was derived in Einstein gravity by Tolman, Volkoff and Oppenhimer \cite{Tolman1934, Tolman1939, Oppenheimer}.
+Many authors have been studied compact stars by using TOV equation \cite {TOV1,TOV2,TOV3,TOV4,TOV5,TOV7,TOV8,TOV9}.
+It is worth mentioning that, for studying compact objects such as neutron stars in modified theories of gravity, we must extract the modified TOV equation.
+For example, the modified TOV equation in dilaton gravity \cite{Dilaton}, vector-tensor-Horndeski theory of gravity \cite{Momeni}, gravity's rainbow \cite{RainbowI,RainbowII}, $F(R)$ and $F(G)$ gravities \cite {F(R)I,F(R)II,F(R)III}, massive gravity \cite{MassiveI,MassiveII}, mimetic gravity \cite{mimeticI,mimeticII}, and $F(R,T)$ gravity \cite{Rahaman}, have been evaluated (see \cite {NS1,NS2,NS4,NS5,NS6,NS7,NS8,NS10,NS11,NS12,NS13,NS14,NS15,NS16}, for more details).
+Therefore, we have to modify the TOV equation to study the structure of neutron stars with a quark core in Einstein-$\Lambda $ gravity.